exercism/v3/docs/concept-exercises.md

 - if you are forking a fork, do not add the transitive authors, only the last layer
 - `language_versions` is a free-form string

-See the C# floating-point-numbers exercise's [config.json file][csharp-docs-config.json] for another example.
+See the C# booleans exercise's [config.json file][csharp-booleans-docs-config.json] for another example.

 ## Track Structure